ajhamwood/citizen/language.md

 ## Encoding data types
 Since there are no constructors, records, or any other language features than what has been mentioned, commonly used structures have to be defined by encoding.

-The Berarducci-Boehm encoding, known colloquially as the Church encoding, is quite versatile.
+The Boehm-Berarducci encoding, known colloquially as the Church encoding, is quite versatile.
 Some examples follow.
 ### Void, Unit, Bool
 `Void` is the type without constructors, also known as Bottom, and its eliminator is called `absurd` as it is impossible to be applied.
 We use a hole to represent a value which cannot be solved:
 ```